Phule's Company (series)

-Phule's Company is a series of comic military science fiction novels by Robert Asprin, beginning with Phule's Company and ending with Phule's Errand.
+Phule's Company is a series of comic military science fiction novels by Robert Asprin (later co-written with Peter J. Heck), beginning with Phule's Company and ending with Phule's Errand.

 The series takes place centuries in the future, where humans and other species have come together to form the Interplanetary Alliance, a federation government of numerous planets.
 The Alliance's military includes not only the Space Legion, but also the Regular Army and Starfleet.
 The Space Legion is considered the lowest on the totem pole, and the laughingstock of the armed forces.
 Space Legion protocol has all persons using a pseudonym chosen upon enlistment, and commissions are purchased.
 It is a violation of Legion rules to release another Legion member's real name, but not to reveal one's own.

 After being court-martialed for inadvertently ordering the strafing of a peace conference, Captain Jester is shipped off to command the Omega Company, a dumping ground for the Legion's foul-ups and misfits.
 Applying his well honed business sense to the running of the unit, he soon turns it around, winning the almost fanatical loyalty of his troops and turning the "Omega Mob", as it is affectionately nicknamed, into a crack unit.
 In each book, General Blitzkrieg contrives to send the unit on yet another 'impossible' assignment.
 They usually manage to come through unscathed.

 The names of many in the series are based on puns.